-When families start planning a trip to Disney the first image to pop up is usually something iconic: The Magic Castle, Mickey Mouse, photographs with characters, and fun rides.
-What you may not know is that Disney hosts special events throughout the year.
-From sporting events to art displays, there’s an event for every type of family.
+When families start planning a trip to a Disney park the first image to pop in their mind is usually something iconic: The Magic Castle, Mickey Mouse, photographs with characters, and fun rides.
+What you may not know is that in addition to these classic experiences, Disney hosts many special events throughout the year.
+From sporting events to art displays, there’s a Disney special event worth checking out.

 Get Your Sweat On

 With over 200 events a year and 60 sports represented, the ESPN Wild World of Sports Complex in Orlando rules the Disney sports world.
 Catch an Atlanta Braves Spring Training game.
 Shout “GGGOOOOAAALLLL!!” with the crowds at the Major League Soccer sanctioned The Walt Disney World Pro Soccer Classic.
 If you’re partial to collegiate and high school sports, check out Disney’s spring training for baseball, softball, golf, lacrosse, tennis, and rugby.